theazgra/BdvServerCompression/README.md

 - QT is required
 - Set the bits per pixel using `-b` or `--bits` and integer value from 1 to 8.
 Codebook size is equal to (*2^bits*).
 - Normally the codebook is created for each image plane separately, if one wants to use general codebook for all planes, these are the options:
-  - Set the reference plane index using `-rp` or `--reference-plane`.
-Reference plane is used to create codebook for all planes.
+  - Set the middle plane index using `-mp` or `--middle-plane`.
+Middle plane is used to create codebook for all planes.
   - Set the cache folder by `cbc` or `--codebook-cache`, quantizer will look for cached codebook of given file and codebook size.
-- For input file info seee Input File section
+- For input file info see Input File section

 ### Decompress
 - Use with `-d` or `--decompress`